Which Oil Change Brand Is Cheapest for Full Synthetic in 2026?

 Is Pep Boys full synthetic a good deal?

-At $100 menu price, no — not without a coupon.
-With a coupon bringing it down to $80, it’s still not the cheapest option.
+At $100 menu price, no – not without a coupon.
+The current $25-off full synthetic coupon brings it down to $75, which is closer, but it’s still not the cheapest option.
 Pep Boys competes more on package clarity and service inclusions than on headline price.

 Does Jiffy Lube compete with Walmart on full synthetic price?